An Edmonton Flow Hive Review

 - 2 Floating Entrances w/ Reducers

 In the end, you’d have a completely functional hive for less than the full price of a Flow Hive plus two extra boxes (for summer brood and winter food storage), a Warre Hive style top-quilt that will greatly increase winter survival rates, and two entrances.
-With the exception of the bees not always taking to the plastic Flow Frames, this combination of Flow Super and Beecentric Hive would solve all of the issues mentioned above.
+Except for the bees not always taking to the plastic Flow Frames, this combination of Flow Super and Beecentric Hive would solve all of the issues mentioned above.
 This is what managing the hive would look like:

 Install package of bees or nuc into one box (Beecentric Hive).
 Perform regular inspections until the box is three-quarters full.
 Add a second box so that the brood can expand.
 Eventually, add the third box.

-Once the hive in three boxes high, you should start to notice some surplus honey being stored in the top-most box.
+Once the hive is in three boxes high, you should notice some surplus honey is stored in the top-most box.
 At this point, add the Flow Super to the very top.
 Perform regular checks to make sure the bees have accepted the plastic foundation and are using it.
 Continue with regular inspections.
 When you see that the Flow Frames are filled with capped honey, extract directly into jars.
 Reset Flow Frames and repeat as often as needed.